me701/homework9/README.md

   - $Q = 3.5\cdot 10^{8}$ [W/m$^3$]

 Because $k$ depends on $T(x)$, this problem is a nonlinear boundary-value problem.

 You will use PETSc to solve it using the Jacobian-free, Newton-Krylov method.

-### Part 1
+You are given a Makefile and a number of partially completed files.
+The primary task is to define the *residual* function $\mathbf{f}(\mathbf{T})$ from the original system of equations.
+We will discuss this in class.

+Note, make sure you have your PETSc libraries in your `LD_LIBRARY_PATH`.
+We will go over this in class, too.

 ## Problem 2 - 2 points